Welcome to the homepage for the Pennsylvania Dutch Dialects Project. Mir sin so froh, as du do bischt!

 Here is what the transcriptions and translations look like in ELAN (the program we use for doing this):

 If you or someone you know is a Pennsylvania Dutch speaker who is interested in contributing their voice or thoughts to this project, please make a submission here.
-We are also looking for research assistants who can speak Pennsylvania Dutch and would be interested in contributing to the transcription/translation effort.
-That just means helping us write down in Pennsylvania Dutch (and translating into English) what people in an audio recording are saying.
-This is a great opportunity to learn how to write in the language!
-Please reach out to us and let us know if you’re interested.
-This is a paid opportunity.
+Also, if you are interested in learning how to write Pennsylvania Dutch or have any questions about the project, reach out and let us know at info@penndutchdialects.org or through our contact form.